keystonejs/keystone/docs/guides/custom-schema.md

 });
 ```

-### The mutation
+### Custom mutation

-Now, let's define our custom mutation:
+Next, let's define our custom mutation to actually handle the view count incrementation:

 ```graphql
 incrementPageViews(id: ID!): IncrementPageViewsOutput
 ```

-This defines a mutation called `incrementPageViews`that accepts a single mandatory argument called `id` of type `ID` (an internal GraphQL type).
+This defines a mutation called `incrementPageViews` that accepts a single mandatory `id` argument of type `ID` (an internal GraphQL type).
 This is the id of the specific `Post` whose views you which to increment.
 Finally, the mutation returns an object of our custom `IncrementPageViewsOutput` type.

 Now, to wire it in: